310mc/https-310mc.github.io-tl/source/_posts/aquarium/friends_together.md

 <th>(The two of us have always lived in completely different worlds, so I feel like once I graduate, our ties will end right there.)</th>

-<th>(That's why I don’t want to say goodbye with only awful memories between us.)</th>
+<th>(That's why I don’t wanna say goodbye with only awful memories between us.)</th>

 <th>(*Sigh…*… Well, whatever.
 For now I should figure out the place to go to for a lost child.
-Hrrmmm, I think there's a guide near that water tank over there?)</th>
+Hmm, I think there's a guide near that water tank over there?)</th>

 <th>(Huh, weird, there's a huge crowd over here… I wonder if there are unusual fish in it?
 Like, something the aquarium has to attract attention.)</th>